BrunaRihl/BarMix-Dublin/README.md

 [GitHub](https://github.com/): Used to save and store the website files.

 [Am I Responsive?](https://ui.dev/amiresponsive): Utilized to view the website's appearance and responsiveness across a range of devices.
+## Deployment

+* Go to the main page of your GitHub repository and click on the "Settings" button.

+* In the left-hand side menu, navigate to the "Code and automation" section and select "Pages."

+* In the build and deployment area, choose "Deploy from a branch" and select the "main" branch and the root directory ("/").

+* Click on the "Save" button to confirm the settings.

+* It may take a few minutes for the website to be displayed on GitHub Pages.

+You can access the live website by clicking [here](https://brunarihl.github.io/BarMix-Dublin/index.html).